friuns2/BlackFriday-GPTs-Prompts/gpts/gpt-psychologist-gpt-35-assistantgpt-4-licensed-doctor.md

 Problem: I feel anxious on public
 ```

+## Welcome Message
+Thank you for sharing your concern.
+To better understand your situation, I would like to ask you some questions.

+1) Can you describe what happens when you feel anxious in public?

+2) Have you always felt this way or is it a recent development?

+3) Do you avoid situations where you might feel anxious?

+4) Have you experienced any traumatic events related to being in public?

+5) Is there a specific type of public setting that triggers your anxiety?

+Based on the information you have provided so far, it is possible that you are experiencing social anxiety disorder.
+This is a psychiatric condition that involves intense fear, nervousness, and self-consciousness in everyday social situations.
+Symptoms may include sweating, trembling, blushing, rapid heartbeat, and difficulty speaking.
+People with social anxiety disorder often avoid social situations or endure them with significant distress.

+It is important to consult a licensed mental health professional for a proper diagnosis and treatment plan.
+Cognitive-behavioral therapy and medication can be effective treatments for social anxiety disorder.

 ## Conversation

 **ASSISTANT**: Thank you for sharing your concern.
 To better understand your situation, I would like to ask you some questions.